Aaliyah

-Aaliyah Dana Haughton (/ɑ:ˈliːə/ ah-LEE-ə; January 16, 1979 – August 25, 2001) was an American singer, actress, dancer, and model.
-Known as the "Princess of R&B" and "Queen of Urban Pop," she is credited with helping to redefine contemporary R&B, pop, and hip hop.
-Aaliyah's accolades include three American Music Awards and two MTV VMAs, along with five Grammy Award nominations.
+Aaliyah Dana Haughton (/ɑ:ˈliːə/ah-LEE-ə; January 16, 1979 – August 25, 2001) was an American singer, actress, dancer, and model.
+Known as the "Princess of R&B" and "Queen of Urban Pop", she is credited with helping to redefine contemporary R&B, pop, and hip hop.
+Her accolades include three American Music Awards and two MTV VMAs, along with five Grammy Award nominations.

-Born in Brooklyn and raised in Detroit, she first gained recognition at the age of 10, when she appeared on the television show Star Search and performed in concert alongside Gladys Knight.
-At the age of 12, Aaliyah signed with Jive Records and her uncle Barry Hankerson's Blackground Records.
+Born in Brooklyn but raised in Detroit, Aaliyah first gained recognition at the age of 10, when she appeared on the television show Star Search and performed in concert alongside Gladys Knight.
+At the age of 12, she signed with Jive Records and her uncle Barry Hankerson's Blackground Records.
 Hankerson introduced her to R. Kelly, who became her mentor, as well as lead songwriter and producer of her debut album, Age Ain't Nothing but a Number (1994).
-The album sold three million copies in the United States and was certified double platinum by the Recording Industry Association of America (RIAA).
-After allegations of an illegal marriage with Kelly, Aaliyah ended her contract with Jive and signed with Atlantic Records.
+The album sold three million copies in the US and was certified double Platinum by the Recording Industry Association of America (RIAA).
+Her first single, "Back & Forth", rose to number five on the Billboard Hot 100.
+After allegations of an illegal marriage with Kelly, she ended her contract with Jive and signed with Atlantic Records.